ToolShedTested

 Gas vs battery: how often do you use it?
 If you cut firewood monthly, gas.
 If you cut quarterly or after storms, battery.
 The failure mode of gas saws is carburetor gum from sitting with stale fuel -- which is exactly what happens on a saw used 3 times a year.
 Battery saws have no such failure mode.
 For more on the tradeoffs, see our full chainsaw roundup.

 Safety features are not optional.
 Every saw in this article has a chain brake, front handle trigger lockout, and a low-kickback chain.
 Do not buy a chainsaw without all three.
-Add chaps, a helmet with face shield, and steel-toe boots -- total cost around $150 -- before first use.
+Add chaps, a helmet with face shield, and steel-toe boots -- total cost around its current retailer price -- before first use.
 Chainsaw injuries are the most severe of any power tool, and most happen to homeowners on the first 3 jobs.

 FAQ